incountry/sdk-java/README.md

 }
 ```

-`SecretsData` allows you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
-Meanwhile SDK will encrypt only using key/secret that matches `currentVersion` provided in `SecretsData` object.
-This enables the flexibility required to support Key Rotation policies when secrets/keys need to be changed with time.
-SDK will encrypt data using current secret/key while maintaining the ability to decrypt records encrypted with old keys/secrets.
-SDK also provides a method for data migration which allows to re-encrypt data with the newest key/secret.
-For details please see `migrate` method.

-SDK allows you to use custom encryption keys, instead of secrets.
-Please note that user-defined encryption key should be a 32-characters 'utf8' encoded string as required by AES-256 cryptographic algorithm.

 You can implement `SecretKeyAccessor` interface or use static method `getAccessor` which allows you to pass your secrets/keys to the SDK.
 Secrets/keys can be passed in multiple ways: